Install and configure Splunk DB Connect on a Splunk Enterprise On-Premise distributed platform deployment

 - Install DB Connect on the deployer.
 Access the instructions on the Single server deployment for details.

 - Set up identities and connections for your databases.

 - Copy the splunk_app_db_connect directory from $SPLUNK_HOME/etc/apps/ to the $SPLUNK_HOME/etc/shcluster/apps/ directory on the deployer.
 This includes all custom configuration files as well as JDBC drivers.
 You can't replicate the kerberos_client.conf and identity.dat files to other SHC nodes after making chanages.
 You need to copy the files manually to other SHC nodes.

 - Deploy the configuration bundle by running the splunk apply shcluster-bundle command on the deployer:

 splunk apply shcluster-bundle -target <URI>:<management_port> -auth <username>:<password>

 - The -target parameter specifies the URI and management port for any member of the cluster, for example, https://10.0.1.14:8089.
-You specify only one cluster member but the deployer pushes to all members.
-This parameter is required.
+You select only one cluster member but the deployer pushes to all members.
+You must enter this parameter.

 - The -auth parameter specifies credentials for the deployer instance.

-- The deployer displays a message that asks you to acknowledge that the cluster members may restart.
-Click Y to acknowledge.
+- The deployer displays a message that asks you to acknowledge that the cluster members might restart.
+Select Y to acknowledge.